-You will also have to account for the additional time you will need to wait for an available appointment with a U.S. consular post as well as the processing time needed for the consulate to adjudicate your application.
+You will also have to plan for the additional time you will need to wait for an available appointment with a U.S. consular post as well as the processing time needed for the consulate to issue your visa.
 Further, if you do not live near a U.S. consular post, you will need to plan ahead for any necessary travel inside Mexico.

-The important thing to realize is that your TN visa stamp acts as a “door knocker,” allowing you to apply for entry – and reentry – to the United States during that time period.
-A one-year date on the stamp does not necessarily mean that the person can stay in the United States for one year -- that's up to the officials at the U.S. border or other port of entry to decide (as discussed below).
+The important thing to realize is that your TN visa stamp only allows you to apply for entry (and reentry) to the United States during its validity period.
+A one-year date on the stamp does not necessarily mean that you can stay in the United States for one year.
+That's up to the officials at the U.S. border or other port of entry to decide (as discussed below).

 U.S. consular posts in Mexico are almost always staffed with immigration officers fluent in Spanish.
 That being said, you should be prepared to present English translations of any of your application materials that are in the Spanish language.

-As noted earlier, the TN visa stamp is only a door knocker.
+As noted earlier, the TN visa stamp is only an entry document.
 You will still have to present the stamp at a U.S. port of entry and apply for admission to the U.S. as a TN worker.
 This is more or less a second application!

 For more details about the TN application process, or for questions concerning your individual case, contact an immigration attorney.